LachieDaly/mixed-messages/README.md

 * [Sources](#sources)

 ## General info
-This project is a simple message generator.
-Still working on what kind of message this will send
+This project is a simple knock-knock joke generator.
+It creates knock-knock jokes from random names and punchlines to create terrible jokes.

 ## Technologies
 Project is created with: